genomehubs/boat-ui/static/landing.md

 # Explore BoaT data

 BoaT contains data for over 2,500 public assemblies, based on analyses run for[BlobToolKit](https://blobtoolkit.genomehubs.org) and as part of the [sanger-tol/genomenote pipeline](https://github.com/sanger-tol/genomenote).
 All assemblies indexed in BoaT are chromosomal, prioritising a single representative assembly (based on NCBI representaive genome assignments) per species.
-Further assemblies will be added soon.
+Further assemblies will be added soon along with links to all imported data.
+For now a subset of imported data are available from [busco.cog.sanger.ac.uk](https://busco.cog.sanger.ac.uk) and [gap.cog.sanger.ac.uk](https://gap.cog.sanger.ac.uk).

 :::grid{container direction="row" spacing="1" size=12}